 From 1991-2002, Hal served as founder and CEO of the Energy Foundation, a philanthropy supporting policy solutions that advance renewable energy and energy efficiency.
 He then helped establish Energy Foundation China, the European Climate Foundation, and the Indian Sustainable Energy Foundation.
 From 2002-2008, he served as Environment Program Director at the William and Flora Hewlett Foundation.

 Hal has served on energy panels appointed by Presidents Bush and Clinton, and has published two books and dozens of articles on energy and national security issues.
-He is President of the Board of Directors of the New-Land Foundation, a member of the Board of Directors of Fifth Third Bank, Vice Chairman of the Scientific Advisory Board for Mercator Climate Center, and a Senior Fellow for Energy and the Environment at the Paulson Institute.
+He is President of the Board of Directors of the New-Land Foundation, a member of the Board of Directors of Fifth Third Bank as well as of the Scientific Advisory Board for Mercator Climate Center, and a Senior Fellow for Energy and the Environment at the Paulson Institute.
 Hal was awarded the Heinz Award for the Environment in 2016, was honored with the United Nation’s Clean Air and Climate Change Award in 2018, and received the California Air Resources Board’s Haagen-Smit Clean Air Award in 2019.

 Early in his career, Hal designed and built solar homes, and built an electric car for his commute.
 He holds B.S. and M.S. degrees from Stanford University in Engineering, specializing in Energy Planning.

 Bernhard Lorentz serves on numerous boards of public, academic and philanthropic institutions.
-He is also founder of several social enterprises.
+He co-founded the Climate Neutrality Foundation and also acted as second managing director from August 2021 to January 2022.
 As president of one of the largest German private foundations, he showed how much influence strategic philanthropy can have on major political reform processes.
 During this time, he founded several of today’s leading think tanks in the fields of climate and energy (Agora Energiewende, Mercator Research Institute on Global Commons and Climate Change), digital society (Stiftung Neue Verantwortung), migration/ integration (Expert Council on Integration/ Sachverständigenrat Integration) and international politics (MERICS).
 As the founding managing director of the Hertie School of Governance, he established the first university for public policy in Germany.
-Bernhard Lorentz is managing partner markets at EY Germany, Switzerland, Austria, as well as head of EYCarbon, a new EY Brand dedicated to supporting European industries on their way into a decarbonized world.
+He was managing partner markets at EY for the European region, as well as founder and head of EYCarbon.
+Since February 2022 Bernhard Lorentz leads the global climate transformation portfolio at Deloitte as Managing Partner Climate Strategy.